 In these times where I just can’t stand the dirty underbelly of blogging, I get back into the kitchen.
 In fact, after I finish writing this post I’m going to go spend 2 days baking for a friend’s 40th birthday party tomorrow night.
 I’m doing a full dessert table (sans unmentionable cookies) and get this: the birthday girl LOVES PEANUT BUTTER AND CHOCOLATE.
 That kind of makes my life, you know: creating recipes for that kind of dessert table.

-This cake?
+This Strawberry Shortcake Cake Roll?
 It was inspired by that birthday party I did last month.
 That friend loves fruit in her dessert, so I did a whole selection of fruity things (including mini fruit crisps).
 Her cake was a vanilla cake (made with my perfect vanilla cupcake recipe) and I filled with with fresh berries and did a whipped cream frosting.
 Everyone kept saying how good it was and I was all, whatever, and then I had a slice and I was all, damn I’m good.